Iberdrola Logo

 Iberdrola Logo 1991-2001

-After a large-scale merger and rebranding, the power company changed the logo design, keeping the same colors – red and black.
-On a white background, the same letter is depicted in lowercase and uppercase – “iI.”
-This is the figurative designation of the word “Iberdrola.”
-At the first symbol, the upper point is enlarged and merged with the lower part.
-Below the text is the company’s expanded name, consisting of letters with serifs in the upper case.
+After extensive merging and rebranding, the energy company changed its logo design, retaining the previous colors – red and black.
+The same letter is depicted on a white background in lowercase and uppercase “i” and “iI.”
+This is an allegorical designation of the word “Iberdrola.”
+The first symbol’s upper dot is enlarged and merges with the lower part.
+Below the text is the company’s extended name, consisting of upper-case serif letters.

 2001 – 2023